Get Informed On Bullying – Articles, Poems, Books, And More

 Bullying Articles And Books About Bullying

-How to react to bullies is a well-covered topic, but can remain a challenging one, as the dynamics of each situation are different.
+How to deal with bullies and how to react are well-covered topics, but can remain a challenging one, as the dynamics of each situation are different.
 If advice to people who are being bullied were easy to follow and effective, why does so much bullying still go undetected, unreported and even sanctioned?
 One school in Lincoln, Nebraska, made a huge mistake by sending out advice to parents that sounded like a bully wrote it, and this article covers that story.

 This article points out the pitfalls of such an approach and makes noticeable points about bullying: "In a culture that glamorizes violence, selfishness, and victimization, bullying will always find a niche, particularly among young people.
 Bullies are visible in schools, politics, entertainment and traffic jams.
 As long as the bullies themselves write the guidelines for dealing with the bullying issue, the problem will never go away."